DOT Commercial Drivers License Physicals

 Why might someone fail a DOT exam?

-The most common reasons for being disqualified on a DOT physical are elevated blood pressure, uncontrolled sugar in the urine, and use of prohibited medications.
+The most common reasons for being disqualified on a DOT physical are elevated blood pressure, uncontrolled sugar in the urine, and the use of prohibited medications.
 These conditions can commonly be controlled and managed.

 Other reasons for failing a DOT exam can involve having any condition that would cause a loss of the ability to operate a commercial vehicle safely, including the loss or impairment of limbs, poor/monocular vision, insulin controlled diabetes, neuropathy, high blood pressure, heart disease, epilepsy, mental disorders or use of certain drugs.
 Additional testing or records to ensure you are approved to drive may be required as outlined below.
-The below are guidelines only, and not meant to be all inclusive or as a guarantee of passing the exam.
+The below are guidelines only, and not meant to be all-inclusive or as a guarantee of passing the exam.

 - All Drivers:

 Bring a complete list of ALL of your medications, including the doses and your doctors’ names and addresses.

 - Drivers who require eyeglasses, contact lenses, or hearing aids: